Aloqas/Jak-II-Refreshed-HUD/README.md

 # Jak II - Refreshed HUD
-A handmade recreation of Jak II's HUD in HD for the OpenGOAL PC port.
-Most of the textures are remade in 4x scale because it felt like the sweet spot.

-HUD icons of ingame objects such as Krew's money bags are cutouts of screenshots I took, or renders borrowed from the Jak and Daxter Wiki page.
-The rest are pretty much made from scratch.
+Handmade HD HUD texture pack for the OpenGOAL PC port of Jak II.

 AI upscaling was only used in the Japanese and Korean font textures.
-However, the main font texture was vectorized and exported in a higher resolution.

-Unfortunately due to how the maps and map icons work in the game, currently they can't be edited.
-If that is to change in the future, I'll make sure to include them here.
+Currently the maps can't be upscaled, but if that is to change I'll update this pack with them included.

-Something else worth noting is that Jak's health points are slightly misalinged due to how they are positioned in the code.
-It will look worse in wider aspect ratios.
-Just ignore that for now :)
+Jak's health points are slightly misalinged due to bad sprite positioning.
+I'll see what I can do about it.
+Ignore it for now :)

 ## Setup
 1. Download latest release